siegeon/magic.lambda.slots/README.md

 After evaluation of the above Hyperlambda, the value of the __[slots.signal]__ node will be 57.

+## Rational

+This project basically allows you to declare and implement _"globally accessible function objects"_, which you can access from anywhere in your code.
+Think of a slot as a _"function"_, and the signaling of a slot like the _"function invocation"_.

 ## License

 Magic is licensed as Affero GPL.
 This means that you can only use it to create Open Source solutions.